 In plain English, it is software designed for the creation of websites.
-It’s easily the most popular CMS around, and powers something like 22% of all websites on the internet.
+It’s easily the most popular CMS around, and powers something like a third of all websites on the internet.
 That’s huge.

 WordPress has been around for over 10 years and was originally made specifically for the creation of blogging websites.
 However, its flexibility soon meant it was being used to make sites of all kinds.
 Being “open-source”, WordPress is free to use, and is contributed to by thousands of geeky programmers who write optional little bits of extra functionality (called “plugins”) that can be added to a website to achieve a specific goal.
 Things like fancy image galleries, shopping carts, newsletter signups, can all be added with just a few clicks.